Vivek-04022001/documentation/plone.app.dexterity/testing/integration-tests.md

 We need to create a custom fixture.
 The usual pattern is to create a new layer class that has `PLONE_FIXTURE` as its default base, instantiating that as a separate "fixture" layer.
-This layer is not to be used in tests directly, since it won't have test and transaction lifecycle management, but represents a shared fixture, potentially for both functional and integration testing.
+This layer isn't to be used in tests directly, since it won't have test and transaction lifecycle management, but represents a shared fixture, potentially for both functional and integration testing.
 It is also the point of extension for other layers that follow the same pattern.

 Once this fixture has been defined, "end-user" layers can be defined using the `IntegrationTesting` and `FunctionalTesting` classes.